 It also eliminated any geographic constraints to find the best talent and to be able to improve diversity and inclusion in the team.
-The Vengreso team is scattered across the globe with people in the Philippines, India, Colombia, Finland and North America.
+The Vengreso virtual team is scattered across the globe with people in the Philippines, India, Colombia, Finland and North America.

 When you limit your hiring only to people who can commute to your office, you’re restricted to local talent or the few people willing to relocate (and if they do, you may have to offer expensive perks or cover moving expenses).